mohdfaizkhan/metro-cardproblem/README.md

 The Metro Card Problem
-You are required to model the following fare card system which is a limited version of London’s Oyster card system.
+You are required to model the following fare card system which is a limited version of Metro card system.
 At the end of the application, you are be able to see a user loading a card with $30, and taking the following trips, and then viewing the balance.
 - Train Hamilton to Thunder Bay
 - 106 bus from Thunder Bay to Dryden